Drinking Culture

 Student searching the internet

-In 2016-2017, the percentage of first year students at Nebraska that reported that they either abstained from alcohol or drank, but did not binge drink*, was 79.8%.
+Underage Drinking: In 2024, 92% of first-year students at UNL reported that they either abstained from alcohol or if they drank, they did not binge drink*

 *Binge Drinking is defined as 5 drinks for men and 4 drinks for women within a 2-hour period.

-In fact, binge drinking among all ages of students at Nebraska has fallen from a high of 62% in 1997 to 37% in 2016.
+Binge Drinking: Binge drinking rates among all ages of students at UNL have fallen from a high of 62.5% in 1997 down to 20% in 2024

-Watch these videos to find out some students’ impressions of the college drinking scene.
+Watch these videos to find out some students’ impressions of the college drinking and cannabis/marijuana scene.

 Although more and more students are choosing to abstain from alcohol use and practice responsible drinking, high-risk drinking is still a concern at the university.
 As you visit with your student about drinking at college, having accurate information helps initiate the conversation and allows you to speak with confidence and credibility.